Shadow the Hedgehog

-Description
+Role in Sonic the Hedgehog

+Video games

 Shadow is an anthropomorphic black hedgehog appearing in Sega's Sonic the Hedgehog series of platform games and its various spin-offs.
-He first appeared in the 2001 installment Sonic Adventure 2, the final Sonic game released for a Sega Dreamcast.
+He first appeared in the 2001 installment Sonic Adventure 2, the final Sonic game released for a Sega video game console.
 His roles in the games vary.
 Some, such as the main series games Sonic Adventure 2, Sonic Heroes (2003), and Sonic the Hedgehog (2006) feature him as a major playable character, and he is the protagonist of the spin-off Shadow the Hedgehog (2005) and a downloadable content (DLC) package for Sonic Forces (2017).
+Shadow also appears as an unlockable playable character in Sonic Dream Team, after an update in 2024 to commemorate the Year of Shadow campaign.
 Others, such as the anniversary game Sonic Generations (2011), limit him to a non-playable role.
+He also appears as one of the characters who can be summoned using the Assist Trophy item in the Super Smash Bros. series.

-In the games, Shadow is depicted as a mysterious, sharp-witted, and brooding antihero.
+Shadow is a mysterious, sharp-witted, and brooding antihero.
 While his ultimate goal is to protect the world from danger, he dislikes humanity, and once he has set a goal, he does whatever it takes to accomplish it.
 This often causes him to take risks without thinking them through and puts him at odds with series protagonist Sonic the Hedgehog.
 Although a loner, Shadow collaborates with treasure hunter Rouge the Bat and robot E-123 Omega in games such as Sonic Heroes, Sonic the Hedgehog (2006), and Sonic Forces.
 Shadow allies with Sonic in some games, but also does so with Doctor Eggman in Sonic Adventure 2 and Shadow the Hedgehog.

 Shadow shares many similarities with Sonic.
 Visually, GameSpot's Ben Stahl described Shadow as "an evil version of Sonic himself—similar in appearance, but with darker skin, more angled eyes, and a fearsome snarl instead of Sonic's trademark grin."
 GamesRadar+'s Justin Leeper said that if Sonic was Superman, then Shadow would be his Batman.
 The characters control similarly in games, as both share skills and the ability to run at great speeds.
 Shadow has unique attributes in some games, such as his uses of firearms and vehicles in Shadow the Hedgehog and Sonic the Hedgehog, respectively.
 He can also use the Chaos Emeralds to perform "Chaos Control"—allowing him to distort time—and create weapons like spears.
-Like Sonic, Shadow can transform into a "Super" form giving him special powers.
+Like Sonic, Shadow can transform into a "Super" form, giving him special powers.
+In Shadow Generations, he is given a new form known as “Doom Wings Shadow,” where he sprouts wings and can fly across the stage with invincibility until losing rings in a similar manner to Super Sonic.